 DG: You work on the project EBR with a large board of people, scholars from around the world from different topics, what is that like?

 GC: It’s quite exciting to know what also the different people are doing and come into contact with an international team that represent different areas of expertise.
 Sometimes that is very useful for my own projects outside EBR.
 We’ve got one member on the team that’s written an article for an anthology that I’m co-editing.
 So, there’s that kind of spin-off as well.

-DG: What would you do describe what they will find there?
+DG: What will they find there?

 DG: You are working with publisher De Gruyter, so what is that like, being editor and working with De Gruyter?

 GC: Well, I’m very happy with the kind of support I get from the people in Berlin.
-If you run into a difficulty and ask the question, if something is going wrong with the electronics, I get a pretty immediate answer, you couldn’t do anything better in it.
+If you run into difficulty and ask the question, if something is going wrong with the electronics, I get a pretty immediate answer, you couldn’t do anything better in it.